Psykotikism/Mutant_Tanks/README.md

 forward void MT_OnSettingsCached(int tank, bool apply, int type);

 /**
+ * Called when a passive is given to or taken away from a survivor.
+ * Use this forward to give or take away passives.
+ *
+ * @param survivor		Client index of the survivor.
+ * @param type			1 = Health, 2 = Damage boost, 4 = Speed boost, 8 = Ammo, 16 = Item, 32 = God mode, 64 = Health and ammo refill, 128 = Respawn,
+ * 					255 = All eight passives, 256-2147483647 = Reserved for third-party plugins
+ * @param apply			True if the passive is given, false otherwise.
+ * @param weaponOnly		True if the passive is given to weapons only, false otherwise.
+ * @param weaponIndex		Type index of the weapon.
+ *
+ * @return			Plugin_Handled to prevent giving or taking passives, Plugin_Continue to allow.
+ **/
+forward Action MT_OnToggleSurvivorPassive(int survivor, int &type, bool apply, bool weaponOnly, int weaponIndex);

+/**
  * Called when a Mutant Tank type has been chosen.
  * Use this forward to check or change the chosen type.
  *